tushdante/money-transfer-demo/README.md

 ### Start a worker

 Now start a worker.
-You can choose to use the Java or Go Worker below
+You can choose to use the Java, Go or .NET Worker below

 #### Java Worker
 In a new terminal, start the Java Worker